lexedata/lexedata/docs/Manual.md

 ```
 You can exclude individual sheets from being imported by using the option `--exclude-sheet [sheet name]`.

-The long format assumes that each type of information is in a separate column and the content of a cell cannot be separated further.
+The long format assumes that each type of information is in a separate column and the content of a cell cannot be separated further in different cells (however, fields including separators are properly recognized provided that you have described them in the json file).
 Excel comments (or notes) are not supported with this importer script.

 #### 3.1.2 Importing a lexical dataset using the "matrix" format